toeverything/AFFiNE/docs/jobs/affine.pro-remote.md

 -   Developing AFFiNE **the open source way**, including coding and community engagement.
 -   Researching and supporting **onboarding process** of new use cases for AFFiNE.pro subscribers.
--   Improving our **block editor** and **graphic editor** experience.
+-   Improving our **block editor** and **graphics editor**.
 -   Assisting our subscribers in utilizing our product in a data-based way with help from the operational teams.
 -   Researching on better activation of potential subscribers.
--   In AFFiNE, developers are self-organized individual engineers who are also responsible team members no matter they are on-site or working remotely.
+-   Engineers who are self-organized individuals and also responsible team members, no matter they are on-site or working remotely.

 ### What we are looking for:

--   Software engineering experience with **editor** or **graphics** with professional real-world use cases.
+-   Software engineering experience with **editor** or **graphics** and professional real-world use cases.
 -   Experience and proficiency in **TypeScript** and a **second programming language** preferably **Rust**.
 -   Strong communication and writing skills in English.
--   Work in a diverse and cross-functional team with skill and ease.
+-   Ability to work in a diverse and cross-functional team with skill and ease.
--   A love of open source spirit, share our visions and work under those values.
+-   A love for open source, sharing our visions and working under those values.

 ### It would be great if you are:

--   Skillful in building UI with different Web frameworks or native web components.
+-   Skillful in building UI with different web frameworks or native web components.
 -   Heavy user of knowledge/project management tools.
 -   Experienced in scaling **a successful SaaS product**.
 -   Experienced in developing platforms or tools for developers.
 -   Experienced in working with a **globally distributed team**.
--   Enthusiastic in AFFiNE products as a user or contributor.
+-   Enthusiastic about AFFiNE products as a user or contributor.

 ### What we offer: